 All female students are required to wear makeup: red lipstick, blush, mascara and eye shadow (not blue).
 Boys are not required to wear makeup.
 Uniform hairstyles are required in a ballet bun to create a clean line for the dancer.
 All female ballet students must wear their hair in a bun.
 No bangs are allowed.
 No personal hair decorations are allowed.
-Dancers with short hair must pull their hair away from the face and slick it down.
-Gather all costumes, accessories, shoes and makeup several days in advance so you’ll know if something is missing or is not right.
+Dancers with short hair must pull their hair away from the face and slick it down with hair gel.
+In preparation for the Spring Performance, gather all costumes, accessories, shoes and makeup so that you have sufficient time to find or replace items.
 We recommend an extra pair of tights.
 Place small items in a ziploc with your child’s name on the outside.

 In some cases, individual students and possibly entire “classes” may be asked to temporarily attend a class time other than their own to rehearse a specific part.
 Notices and emails will be sent out well in advance.

-If possible, please arrive with dancer already in costume.
+Please arrive with dancer in costume.
 Dates and times for each class will be updated on the website and also through email and notes sent home.
-Dancers in multiple routines will have access to a changing area in between.
+Dancers in multiple routines will have access to a changing area in between their dances.
 Dancers will be called to the stage by the studio staff, practice onstage, and then wait to be dismissed after returning to their seats.

-Siblings: We discourage bringing siblings to the theatre during the rehearsal process as it creates noise and distraction that slows down the rehearsal process and delays our schedule.
+Siblings: We discourage the attendance of siblings during the rehearsal process, as it creates noise and distraction that slows down the rehearsal process and delays our schedule.

 Video and photography are only allowed during dress rehearsal not during the performance.
 This includes cell phone recordings.
 Flash photography and unexpected lights are dangerous to the performers and distracting to the audience.
-We ask that all parents respect proper theatre etiquette and set a good example for your children.
+We ask that all parents respect proper theatre etiquette by setting a good example for their children.

-You must arrive at the theatre 30 minutes before curtain at Bayside Performing Arts Center, 22025 Kehoe Ave, San Mateo.
+Dancers must arrive at the theatre 30 minutes before curtain at Bayside Performing Arts Center, 22025 Kehoe Ave, San Mateo.
 Creative Movement, Combination Classes and Pre-Ballet need to be completely ready for stage when they arrive at the theatre.
-One female parent or guardian may accompany each student to the dressing room where they will be checked in and placed under the supervision of their “Backstage Angels”.
-One female parent or guardian is to come to the dressing room to pick up their child.
+One parent or guardian may accompany each student to the check in area where they will placed under the supervision of their “Backstage Angels”.
 Further instruction about designated drop off and pick up will be given out at a later date.
 NO MEN ALLOWED IN THE DRESSING ROOMS.

 Students must respect other students’ space and property in the dressing rooms.
-The dancers will spend more time in the dressing rooms than onstage or in the theatre, so please do your best to keep them organized and clean.
+Dancers will spend more time in the dressing rooms than onstage or in the theatre, so please do your best to keep them organized and clean.
 No eating or drinking is allowed in the theatre.
 Dancers will remain with “Backstage Angels” when they are not onstage.
-“Backstage Angels” must remain in the dressing rooms with the dancers until each student has been picked up by his/her parent.
+“Backstage Angels” must remain in the checkout area until each dancer has been picked up by their parent.

 Family members and friends will not be allowed backstage or in the dressing rooms during rehearsals or the performance.
 There is a lot of backstage activity in a limited space, and dressing rooms are a private area.
 Please remind family and guests to be respectful of those areas.
-Those who wish to greet a performer or give flowers should do so after the show in the lobby.
+Those who wish to greet a performer or give flowers, should do so after the show.

 Video and photography are NOT allowed during the performance.
 This includes cell phone recordings.
 Flash photography and unexpected lights are dangerous to the performers and distracting to the audience.
 We ask that all parents respect proper theatre etiquette and set a good example for your children.